A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation

 \section{Abstract}

 Recently, significant progress has been made on semantic segmentation.
 However, the success of supervised semantic segmentation typically relies on a large amount of labeled data, which is time-consuming and costly to obtain.
-Inspired by the success of semi-supervised learning methods in image classification, here we propose a simple yet effective semi-supervised learning framework for semantic segmentation.
-We demonstrate that the devil is in the details: a set of simple design and training techniques can collectively improve the performance of semi-supervised semantic segmentation significantly.
-Previous works~\cite{chen2005naive,ouali2020semi} fail to employ strong augmentation in pseudo label learning efficiently, as the large distribution change caused by strong augmentation harms the batch normalization statistics.
-We design a new batch normalization, namely distribution-specific batch normalization (DSBN) to address this problem and demonstrate the importance of strong augmentation for semantic segmentation.
-Moreover, we design a self correction loss which is effective in noise resistance.
+Inspired by the success of semi-supervised learning methods for image classification, here we propose a simple yet effective semi-supervised learning framework for semantic segmentation.
+We demonstrate that the devil is in the details: a set of simple designs and training techniques can collectively improve the performance of semi-supervised semantic segmentation significantly.
+Previous works \cite{chen2005naive,ouali2020semi} fail to effectively employ strong augmentation in pseudo-label learning, as the large distribution disparity caused by strong augmentation harms the batch normalization statistics.
+We design a new batch normalization, namely distribution-specific batch normalization (DSBN) to address this problem and show the importance of strong augmentation for semantic segmentation.
+Moreover, we design a self-correction loss, which is effective in terms of noise resistance.
 We conduct a series of ablation studies to show the effectiveness of each component.
 Our method achieves state-of-the-art results in the semi-supervised settings on the Cityscapes and Pascal VOC datasets.